isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-03-02-post-Relive Our Athletes' Greatest Sporting Moments From The Youth Olympic Games.md

 9. "I am delighted to share my experience and expertise on sports photography with the many talented photographers we have in our midst," said Mr Boyce.

 10. 30 slots per sports photography workshop are available on a first-come-first-serve basis.
-Photographers who are interested in attending the complimentary workshops may register online at SingaporeSports.sg/SportsPhotography
+Photographers who are interested in attending the complimentary workshops may register online at [www.sportsingapore.gov.sg](www.sportsingapore.gov.sg).

 11. The Inspiring Sporting Singapore Photography Exhibition and sports photography workshops are part of the Let's Play movement, an initiative by the SSC to encourage all Singaporeans to embrace sports as a lifestyle choice, be it playing, watching, cheering or volunteering for sports.

 ---

-###### Annex A - List of 17 SSC Sports & Recreation Centres
+**Annex A - List of 17 SSC Sports & Recreation Centres**

 **1. Ang Mo Kio Swimming Complex**
 <br>1771 Ang Mo Kio Ave 1 (569978)